frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

     3       0       0       1       0
     4       0       0       0       0

+**Creating frovedis DataFrame from pandas Series:**

 For example,

     import pandas as pd
     import frovedis.dataframe as fdf

-    # frovedis dataframe from a Series object.
+    # frovedis dataframe from a pandas Series object.
     ser = pd.Series([5, 6, np.NaN])

     # creating a frovedis dataframe